Levomepromazine: Medical uses

 It can be used as an analgesic for moderate to severe pain in non-ambulant patients (the latter being because of its strong sedative effects).

 Levomepromazine is also used at lower doses for the treatment of nausea and insomnia.

+The usual dose for nausea is 10-20 mg taken when symptoms occur.
+It can also be used to treat cannabinoid hyperemesis syndrome.

+The maximum dose for any disorder being treated is usually between 200 mg and 300 mg per day but some patients may only need 20-50 mg per day even when treating mania.

 Levomepromazine is frequently prescribed and valued worldwide in palliative care medicine for its multimodal action, to treat intractable nausea or vomiting, and for severe delirium/agitation in the last days of life.
 Palliative care physicians will commonly prescribe it orally or via subcutaneous syringe drivers in combination with opioid analgesics such as hydromorphone.

 Levomepromazine is used for the treatment of psychosis, particularly those of schizophrenia, and manic phases of bipolar disorder.
 It should only be used with caution in the treatment of agitated depressions, as it can cause akathisia as a side effect, which could worsen the agitation.
 A 2010 systematic review compared the efficacy of levomepromazine with atypical antipsychotic drugs: